2008–09 Serbian First League

 The Serbian First League (Serbian: Prva liga Srbije) is the second-highest football league in Serbia.
 The league is operated by the Serbian FA.
-18 teams competed in the First League for the 2008–09 season, of which 5 were be promoted to the Serbian Superliga and two were relegated the Serbian League, the third-highest division overall in the Serbian football league system.
+18 teams competed in the First League for the 2008–09 season, of which 5 were promoted to the Serbian Superliga and two were relegated the Serbian League, the third-highest division overall in the Serbian football league system.

 BSK Borča won the league title after topping the table with 70 points.